 - Do you currently rely heavily on using Consul to inspect Vault data?

-If you are ready to migrate the current storage backend to integrated storage, refer to the Storage Migration Guide - Consul to Integrated Storage.
+If you are ready to migrate the current storage backend to integrated storage, refer to the Storage Migration Tutorial - Consul to Integrated Storage.

-To deploy a new cluster with integrated storage, refer to the Vault HA Cluster with Integrated Storage guide.
+To deploy a new cluster with integrated storage, refer to the Vault HA Cluster with Integrated Storage tutorial.